solarcosmic/EsoHype/README.md

 # EsoHype
 An esoteric programming language written in Lua where you have to have manners.

+## Limitations & Constraints
+- Lines must end with `please` or `pls`
+- You cannot nest `if`, `funk`, or `repeat` blocks
+- Converting strings to numbers and vice versa is not directly possible
+- Arithmetic can only be done in variables
+- New lines and comments don't exist for readability purposes, although shown in the docs

+Some of these functions are by design and intended to make experimenting with this programming language more difficult.

 ## How to Run
 1. Make sure you have Lua installed on your system (recommended 5.3+) and added to your PATH environment variables.
 2. Navigate to the folder where EsoHype is located (should be the same folder as your .hyp files) and run the command in a terminal: